J-1 Visa Business Systems Analyst Jobs

 Does a J-1 Business Systems Analyst position require the employer to file anything with USCIS?

-No. J-1 visa administration runs through the State Department, not USCIS, so your host employer doesn't file a petition with USCIS the way H-1B employers do.
+No. J-1 visa administration runs through the State Department, not USCIS, so your host employer doesn't file a petition with USCIS the way H-1B visa employers do.
 The designated sponsor organization manages program compliance and issues your DS-2019.
 Your host employer's main obligation is cooperating with the training plan documentation and notifying the sponsor of any material changes to your role or schedule.